When you hear the word blast, what comes to your mind?

 Write a compelling, relevant, and engaging subject line.
 Do not try to lure users by writing clickbait subject lines like GRAB YOUR COPY NOW!!!
 It will only trigger the spam filters.

 Make your emails accessible so that everyone can read and understand them.
-Read our email accessibility guide to know the nitty-gritty of accessible emails.

 Don’t forget to make your emails responsive for different devices, OS, and browsers.

 Add alt text if you add images or GIFs in the images.